geoffhendrey/cop-examples/example/codex-workflow/readme.md

    ```
    https://{your tenant}.observe.appdynamics.com/ui/cco/tools/melt/schema
    ```
-   and searching for sampleworkflow
+   and searching for `healthrule.violation.count`
 9. check that metric is being populated by navigating to **Query Builder**:
    ```
    https://{your tenant}.observe.appdynamics.com/ui/cco/tools/melt/query
    ```
-   and pasting the following UQL query:
+   and pasting the following UQL query (update sampleworkflow to your new solution id):
    ```
    SINCE now - 1h FETCH metrics('sampleworkflow:healthrule.violation.count') {timestamp, value} FROM entities(k8s:workload, apm:service)
    ```